dali-benothmen/dotenvlock/readme.md

 #### The `throwOnError` Option Explained

-By default, EnvGuard logs validation errors to the console but doesn't throw JavaScript exceptions.
+By default, DotEnvLock logs validation errors to the console but doesn't throw JavaScript exceptions.
 This means your application will continue running even with invalid configuration, which can be useful during development but risky in production.

-When you set `throwOnError: true`, EnvGuard will:
+When you set `throwOnError: true`, DotEnvLock will:

 1. Validate your environment variables as usual
 2. Log validation errors to the console